AnaisDenis/PMosquito/README.md

 You can extract this folder to the directory of your choice: you will find the .zip file in your downloads.
 Move it by right-clicking, cutting, and pasting it into the directory of your choice.
 Then right-click and extract here.

-### Install some packages
+### Install Pmosquito
-Pmosquito works with some packages, you need to install them for this program to work.

-You just need to copy and paste the following line into your terminal to install the packages:
+Once your virtual environment is activated and you are in the project directory (the folder that contains `pyproject.toml`), install Pmosquito and its dependencies with:

-	pip install -r requirements.txt
+    pip install .

-Make sure the following packages are installed: pandas, numpy, scikit-learn, matplotlib, seaborn.
+This command will install:
+- the `Pmosquito` tool,
+- all required dependencies: `pandas`, `numpy`, `scikit-learn`, `matplotlib`, `seaborn`.

 ## Project Structure